geraintluff/jstl/README.md

 A good use for this might be to alias function arguments (as in the example) - that makes the `value` variable available for use within your templates, so you don't have to pepper your code with `arguments[N]`.

 The default "header code" is actually the one from above example - however, you can change this by altering `jstpl.defaultHeaderCode`.

+## Wait - how does it get the templates from JavaScript comments?

+The secret is that when `jstpl.getTemplate()` is called, it calls through to `jstpl.loadTemplates()`.
+This function figures out what source file is running (it should be the last `<script>` in the document), fetches it via AJAX and inspects it for comments.

+If for some reason you aren't calling `jstpl.getTemplate()` when the script loads (I can't think why you would), then you should call `jstpl.loadTemplates()` manually.